 - Will Boeing play a profitable role in the developing space exploration market?

-- Can Boeing’s Commercial Airplane segment thrive if U.S. & China trade tensions continue indefinitely?
+- Can Boeing’s Commercial Airplane segment thrive if U.S. & China trade tensions continue?

 - Is there better upside in other investments?